JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Computational Efficiency

 \section{Computational Efficiency}

 Quantifying computational efficiency for JOPP-3D presents a unique scenario, as our method is entirely training-free.
 In contrast, most baselines in both panoramic and 3D semantic segmentation require supervised training on large-scale datasets using substantial GPU resources.
 Nevertheless, following standard compute reporting guidelines, we provide an approximate analysis of inference-time compute usage and efficiency.
 The majority of JOPP-3D’s compute cost arises from two inference components: (1) our language-guided semantic alignment pipeline, and (2) the depth-correspondence mechanism used for consistent 3D-to-panoramic semantic transfer.
+We implement $\delta_d$ in Eq.~15 with an equivalent KD-tree-based formulation that thresholds the number of overlapping 3D points, $N$($\sim$200K) between adjacent panoramas, $P_{\text{adj}}$($\sim$10) - Reduces complexity from $O(P_{\text{adj}}^2 \cdot H\cdot W)$ to a single $O(H\cdot W \cdot \log N)$ KD-tree query, while remaining invariant to local depth scale.

 Per panoramic capture of 4096 $\times$ 2048 pixels, our full pipeline averages around 4.8 minutes / image.
 For a single query, we require roughly 1.7 seconds to retrieve the corresponding semantic masks in the 3D domain.
 All experiments were performed on a single workstation equipped with an Intel Xeon 12-core CPU with 64\,GB RAM and a single NVIDIA RTX A6000 GPU with 48\,GB memory.

 Although compute-efficiency comparisons are not directly applicable to training-free methods, we contextualize our results against the open-vocabulary baseline, Open Panoramic Segmentation~\cite{zheng2024open}, which obtains 41.1 mIoU.
 JOPP-3D achieves 70.1 mIoU -- an improvement of more than 70\%.
 When normalizing compute relative to performance gain, we achieve $\approx$ \textbf{0.54 GPU+CPU hours per percentage point}.
 This relatively low cost highlights the computational efficiency of JOPP-3D, especially given its training-free nature and its ability to jointly perform open-vocabulary segmentation in both panoramic and 3D domains.